armbian/documentation/docs/User-Guide_Fine-Tuning.md

 Serial console on imx6 boards are ttymxc0 (Hummingboard, Cubox-i) or ttymxc1 (Udoo).

-# How to toogle verbose boot?
+# How to toggle verbose boot?

 Using Armbian 5.05 to 5.20 you would need to touch/rm `/boot/.force-verbose` to increase boot verbosity.
 With more recent Armbian builds you would have to alter the `verbosity=` line in `/boot/armbianEnv.txt` (defaults to 1 which means less verbose, maximum value is 7).